chrisemunt/mg-dbx-bdb/README.md

 * Improve the reliability and resilience of the code base.
 	* Correct a number of uninitialized variables and other potential bugs discovered by an analysis using Valgrind.

+### v1.3.12 (13 May 2021)

+* Following on from v1.3.11: correct a fault that led to the following BDB error being returned when deleting records from the database: BDB0697 Write attempted on read-only cursor.